Cindywritescode/yogi-snap-models/README.md

 </tr>
 </table>

-- The improved model has `85% accuracy` on testing dataset
+- The improved model  has about `85% accuracy` on testing dataset

 ### Confusion Matrix